 ANZAC Day is an important part of our history.
 It is a day where we commemorate (not celebrate) with our New Zealand neighbours.

-This day is a national day of remembrance held in Australia and New Zealand on 25th April every year.
+It is a national day of remembrance held in Australia and New Zealand on the 25th of April every year.
 The day commemorates the soldiers who served and died at Gallipoli in World War I.

 There are so many books available to read to your grade.
-We have created a variety of templates for you to use with any book you choose to read.
-These can be used in small groups or in whole grade tasks.
-These templates have been so easy for us to use and our students always enjoy using them.
+We have created a variety of templates for you to use with any book and you can choose to read any you that have.
+Use these in small groups or in whole-grade tasks.
+These templates have been easy for us to use and our students always enjoy using them.
 The reflection at the conclusion has always been a highlight for me, as the insights our students have can be amazing.
 Some books are challenging for some students as they can be quite emotional.
-Make sure they are supported and that you have many discussions about the content of books shared.
+Make sure that your students are supported and that you have many discussions about the content of any books that are shared.

-We have bundled four of our resources for you on TPT – click here to view the bundle
+We have bundled four of our resources for you to look at on TPT – click here to view the bundle